-The merger agreement, including the underlying merger balance sheet, and the merger report of the board of directors as well as the audit report of a qualified audit firm, has to be filed with the Commercial Register and will become open to the public.
-Additionally, the cantons may provide that all acquisitions of immoveable property shall be published.
+The merger agreement, including the underlying merger balance sheet and the merger report of the board of directors, as well as the audit report of a qualified audit firm, has to be filed with the Commercial Register and will become open to the public.
+Additionally, the cantons may provide that all acquisitions of immovable property must be published.